NYXFLOWER/GripNet/README.md

 Sometimes our data is naturally presented in the form of multiple interconnected graphs, like diseas-protein-drug graphs.
 How to learn explainable node representation when the data is a set of interconnected graphs is the core of this project.

 In other words, our **task** is to learn meaningful node representation for the downstream machine task, like link prediction and node classification.

+use more info and get better performance.
+Not easy.  with the size of data increasing, two models may have different improvement.

 ### 2. Model = predictor(encoder, decoder) + explainer